raviddog/download_twitter_likes/README.md

     pip install playwright
     playwright install
     ```
-- If you have `ffmpeg` installed, check that it's accessible in your PATH and then update the `ffmpeg_path` variable in the script to point to it
+- Make sure you have `ffmpeg` installed and that it's accessible in your PATH.
+  - You can edit the `ffmpeg_path` variable in the script to point to a specific location if needed
 - Run the script
 - It will prompt you to paste in a Twitter session cookie: